sangle4/coinweb/README.txt

 ***NEED TO FIX***
 1. Can't use korbit api because of CORS.
 Need to find a way to use this.
-2. Can't use binance api because of CORS, fail to fix get rate function
+2. Can't use binance api because of CORS, fail to fix get rate function -> Can't find....fXXX
 3. Need to make another branch to manage this project
 4. net::ERR_NETWORK_IO_SUSPENDED error occured.